INN/docs/how-we-work/process.md

 2. User profiles: A couple of sentences about who we're making the feature/project for and why/how they'll use it
 3. Stakeholders: List who needs to be looped in throughout the process, and who our point of contact will be when working with members/clients
 4. Features list: A general overview of critical and wishful features and how they serve the users' needs.
-    - "We need an analytics dashboard so that authors can gauge the success of their articles"
+    - e.g., "We need an analytics dashboard so that authors can gauge the success of their articles"
 5. Design direction: A general sense of how we want the product to look and feel
-    - (TODO: add an example design direction description)
+    - e.g., "The news application will have a simple, bold design meant to steer users toward the important campaign finance info for their state.
+For this project we especially want to avoid cluttered, unreadable, or overly complex design.
+The interface will include an easy to parse overview of the data (chart, etc.) and then narrow in on the ten individuals who have donated the most money.
+For each individual we will include a photo and key facts presented in a card-like style."
 6. How we are defining and measuring success (analytics, special promotion plans, sharing tools, etc.)
 7. Any areas where we need outside help or support from a member/client's team (i.e., things we can't do)
 8. Schedule: List project kick-off date, important milestones for feedback, drop dead dates for introducing feedback or new features, and projected launch dates